-- 1. In the Timeline or Xsheet view, select the drawing that requires a palette. - 2.
+- 1. In the Timeline or Xsheet view, select the drawing that requires a palette. - Make sure that you have the necessary rights to modify the palette list.
+If you do not, select Edit > Edit Palette List Mode. - 3.
 In the Colour view, click the Show Palette List View button to display the palette list.

-- 3. Do one of the following:
+- 4. Do one of the following:

 - From the Colour view menu, select Palettes > New.

-- Click the Create Palette
+- Click the Create Palette + button.

-button.